Pistacia lentiscus: Cultivation history

-Mastic is known to have been popular in Roman times when children chewed it, and in medieval times, it was highly prized for the sultan's harem both as a breath freshener and for cosmetics.
-It was the sultan's privilege to chew mastic, and it was considered to have healing properties.
-The spice's use was widened when Chios became part of the Ottoman Empire, and it remains popular in North Africa and the Near East.
-An unflattering reference to mastic-chewing was made in Shakespeare's Troilus and Cressida (published 1609) when Agamemnon dismisses the views of the cynic and satirist Thersites as graceless productions of "his mastic jaws".

 Culinary use

 Mastic gum is principally used either as a flavouring or for its gum properties, as in mastic chewing gum.

 As a spice, it continues to be used in Greece to flavour spirits and liqueurs (such as Chios's native drink mastiha), chewing gum, and a number of cakes, pastries, spoon sweets, and desserts.
 Sometimes, it is even used in making cheese.
 Mastic resin is a key ingredient in dondurma and Turkish puddings, giving those confections their unusual texture and bright whiteness.
 In Lebanon and Egypt, the spice is used to flavour many dishes, ranging from soups to meats to desserts, while in Morocco, smoke from the resin is used to flavour water.
 In Turkey, mastic is used as a flavor of Turkish delight.
-Recently, a mastic-flavoured fizzy drink has also been launched, called "Mast".
+In the Kurdish parts of Iraq, the fresh resin is used as a spice particularly used for Torshi.

 Mastic resin is a key ingredient in Greek festival breads, for example, the sweet bread tsoureki and the traditional New Year's vasilopita.
 Furthermore, mastic is also essential to myron, the holy oil used for chrismation by the Orthodox Churches.

-Mastic continues to be used for its gum and medicinal properties, as well as its culinary uses.
-Jordanian chewing gum manufacturer, Sharawi Bros., use the mastic of this shrub as a primary ingredient in their mastic-flavoured products and they distribute the gum to many deli stores worldwide.
-The resin is used as a primary ingredient in the production of cosmetics such as toothpaste, lotions for the hair and skin, and perfumes.